KerenSamuel05/credit-risk-model-fintech/README.md

 # 💳 Credit Risk Prediction App

-A machine learning-powered web application that predicts the probability of loan default based on applicant financial and demographic data.
+A machine learning-powered web application created with an AI assisted development approach that predicts the probability of loan default based on applicant financial and demographic data.
 Built using Python, Scikit-learn, and Streamlit, and deployed as an interactive web app.

 ---